 CBS LA reports that the city came to a $4.2 million settlement with the women.

 The Police Commission initially voted to clear the officers of wrongdoing, but Beck dismissed the finding.
 Now, the Commission has announced their official conclusion that the eight officers violated regulations.

 The Commission did clear two officers who opened fire on Dorner in Corona the same morning.

-It's unclear as of yet what action will be taken against the officers involved in the shooting.
+It’s unclear as of yet what action will be taken against the offices involved in the shooting.

 Image: Wikimedia Commons